Summary

 This communication is confidential and is intended solely for shareholders of Mayar Responsible Global Equity Fund.

-Mayar Capital Ltd., provides investment and asset management services to institutions, family offices, and high net-worth individuals.
+Mayar Capital Ltd. provides investment and asset management services to institutions, family offices, and high net-worth individuals.

 Mayar Capital Ltd. is an investment manager, which is authorised and regulated by the Financial Conduct Authority in the UK.